 - Secure cupboards and drawers with easy-to-install baby-proof cabinet locks.

-- Adjust and update child-proofing systems once kids start walking.
-Be sure to secure overhead cabinets as well.
+- Adjust and update child-proofing systems once kids start walking (this includes securing overhead cabinets, too).

 2. Never Mix Cleaning Products

 Avoid mixing cleaning products or using cleaners for any non-intended use.
-If you want to use different products to clean and/or disinfect household surfaces, check the ingredients on each to avoid potentially dangerous reactions.
+If you want to use different products to clean and/or disinfect household surfaces, always check the ingredients to avoid potentially dangerous reactions.
 Thoroughly rinse surfaces with water after using each product.

-If the original product container is broken (or no longer closes properly), it’s probably best to safely dispose of it.
-Trash cans with locking lids are a great idea to keep little ones from getting their hands on discarded cleaning products.
+If the original product container is broken or no longer closes properly, safely dispose of it.
+Trash cans with locking lids can help prevent children from getting their hands on them.

-If you are going to transfer the product to another container, don’t use one that has previously contained other chemicals.
-If you do, however, be sure to thoroughly rinse it beforehand.
+If you’re transferring cleaning products to another container, don’t use one that has previously contained other reactive chemicals (like ammonia or chlorine bleach).
+If you do, be sure to thoroughly wash and rinse it first.